Tevita Takayawa

 Tevita Takayawa (born 18 May 1996) is a Fijian judoka.

-From a family with a strong tradition in Judo, his father Viliame Takayawa represented Fiji at the Olympic Games in 1984 and 1988, and his older brother Nacanieli Takayawa-Qerawaqa also competed in judo at the Olympic Games in 1992, 1996, and 2000 and won a Commonwealth Games gold medal in 2002.
-His niece, and Nacianieli’s daughter, Shanice Takawaya also competes in Judo.
+From a family with a strong tradition in judo, as Takayawa's father Viliame Takayawa represented Fiji at the Olympic Games in 1984 and 1988, and his older brother Nacanieli Takayawa-Qerawaqa also competed in judo at the Olympic Games in 1992, 1996 and 2000 and won a Commonwealth Games gold medal in 2002.
+His niece, and Nacianieli's daughter, Shanice Takawaya also competes in Judo.
 After being selected to compete at the 2020 Summer Games Tevita Takayawa was drawn against Aleksandar Kukolj in the opening round.